cyrichardson/docs-cloud-keep/api-docs/getting-started/send-request-ovw.rst

         :rax-devdocs:`Rackspace CLI <rack-cli>`, or
         `OpenStack client applications`_.

-     -  For API development, testing and workflow management in a graphical environment, try interacting with the API by using an application such as `Postman`_  or `RESTClient for Firefox`_.
+     -  For API development, testing, and workflow management in a graphical environment, try interacting with the API by using an application such as `Postman`_  or `RESTClient for Firefox`_.